Make Your Stand-up Presentations Standout

 Spokesperson

-Standup bot run meetings asynchronously at employees’ local time – this is what they stand out for.
+In the age of AI, there are standup meeting AI bots.
+Standup bots run meetings asynchronously at employees’ local time – this is what they stand out for.
 Consequently, they perform as must-have digital project management assistants.
 Although repetitive process automation is considered the essential feature, bots also provide a lot of valuable things remote teams need:

 • Track work progress, business metrics, obstacles